Las Vegas Neighborhoods: Las Vegas, NV Neighborhoods and Districts Guide

 Henderson is home to a number of planned master communities.
 Anthem is one of Henderson's more popular neighborhoods, as well as one of its largest.
 It is known as an upscale community, with about 22,790 residents calling the Anthem neighborhood home.

 Lake Las Vegas is named for the 320-acre artificial lake serving as the focal point of a 3,592-acre development that makes up the neighborhood.
-Because of its vacation-like like setting, the neighborhood is sometimes referred to as Lake Las Vegas Resort.
+Because of its vacation-like setting, the neighborhood is sometimes referred to as Lake Las Vegas Resort.

 MacDonald Highlands is another popular neighborhood in the Las Vegas Valley.
 This neighborhood lays claim to being one of the highest points in the valley.
 The gated community of luxury homes is separated from the rest of the community of Henderson by the DragonRidge Country Club.